Childhood cancer

 Kids Cancer Project

-The Childhood Cancer Model Atlas was enabled by the work of the VPCC Next Generation Precision Medicine program.
+The Childhood Cancer Model Atlas (CCMA) emerged from the VPCC Next Generation Precision Medicine program, co-led by Hudson Institute.

 Collaboration is vital to childhood cancer research, and the CCMA is no exception.
 It was made possible via active collaborations with 35 cancer research institutes, universities and academic medical centres.